luism230/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+The merge was made using the "ort" strategy.
+The commits of answers.md made to the test branch were added to the top_ten branch.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?